 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
 To date, we have financed our operations primarily through the sale of equity securities and debt, and collaboration and licensing arrangements.
+Our total debt currently exceeds our total cash and cash equivalents.
 The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to generate revenues.
 We expect to continue to incur substantial expenses as we continue our research and development activities for our product candidates.
 If our product candidates are not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
 Our ability to achieve profitability is dependent in large part on the success of our development programs, obtaining regulatory approval for our product candidates through current and future collaborations, which may not materialize or prove to be successful.